Literacy

 Targeted vocabulary instruction in every subject

 At the start of lessons, students will be exposed to ‘VV Words’ - Valuable Vocabulary which are a combination of Tier 3 (subject specific words) and Tier 2 words (ambitious everyday words) that are needed for students to access the curriculum.
-Students are invited to learn and use these words in their work and home learning.
-In some lessons, students may be tested on newly learned vocabulary to ensure these words are embedded into their long-term memory.
+Using a repetitive and consistent teaching pattern, students are able to learn and use these words in their work and home learning.
+These words are chosen by subject leads, tailored to the termly focus curriculum.
+At the end of a term, students will be tested on newly learned vocabulary to ensure these words are embedded into their long-term memory.

 As a parent/carer, we know that you will want to support our efforts to develop your child’s reading for pleasure at home.
 As such, we’ve created a recommended reading list that you are invited to look through.
 Perhaps you’d like to buy two copies of a text and read along with your child!